--Plan Local de Acción Climática Rosario 2030 -Plan Integral de Movilidad de Rosario
+-Plan Local de Acción -Plan Integral de Movilidad de Rosario

--Plan Nacional de Transporte Sostenible -Plan Nacional de Mitigación y Adaptación al Cambio Climático
+-Plan Nacional de Transporte -Plan Nacional de Mitigación

-• The main barriers for the city have to do with financing the units and infrastructure due to the current country's economic situation.
+• The main barriers for the city have to do with financing the units and infrastructure due to the current country's economic

-- New business models for e-buses and charging infrastructure. - Political agreements with stakeholders at the local and national level (incentives, revenues, funding).
+- New business models for e-buses and charging infrastructure. - Political agreements with stakeholders at revenues, funding).